lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 information about the weight values of each Vertex of a mesh.
 That is: to which Vertex Groups the vertex is assigned with which weight value.

-The Vertex Weights panel can be found in the left property sidebar of the 3D Viewport.
+The Vertex Weights panel can be found in the right property sidebar of the 3D Viewport.
 It is available in Edit mode and in Weight Paint mode (when Vertex Selection masking is enabled as well).
 The panel is separated into the sections